dozius/TwisterSister/docs/README.md

 Sets the fine sensitivity factor for all encoder controls.
 The lower the number, the finer the movement.

+### Pinned Indication

+Sets the light animation that will be used to indicate when a track or device is pinned.
+These animations are described in the twister user manual.

 ## Project Settings